REMUS (vehicle): REMUS 600

 The midsized REMUS 600 was previously known as the REMUS 12.75, so called due to its 12.75 in diameter.
 It was renamed to the 600 to correspond to the maximum depth at which it can operate (600m).
 It can travel at speeds of up to 5 kn and has an endurance of up to 70 hours at its standard cruising speed of 3 kn.

 A US Navy derivative of this platform designated Mk 18 Mod 2 Kingfish was manufactured from 2012 to 2023.
 The Mk 18 Mod 2 is equipped with side-scan sonar, a downward-looking video camera, ADCP, GPS, beam attenuation meter (BAM) to measure turbidity, and a conductivity temperature depth (CTD) sensor.

 A total of 175 REMUS 600s were delivered to customers in the United States, United Kingdom, Australia and Japan.

+On September 27, 2026, the IRGC claimed to have captured a Remus 600 sub.

 REMUS 300

 The small-sized REMUS 300 is a development of the REMUS 100, announced in April 2021.
 It has a length of 2.3 m and a diameter of 19 cm.
 The standard REMUS 300 weighs 56 kg, but its modular design permits a 45.4 kg expeditionary configuration to a 67.6 kg long-endurance configuration.
 It can be configured with lithium-ion batteries for an endurance of up to 30 hours, with a maximum range of 165 km.
 It can dive to 305 m and has a speed of up to 5 kn.

 It is designed for mine countermeasures, search and recovery, rapid environmental assessment, hydrographic survey, anti-submarine warfare, and intelligence, surveillance and reconnaissance.
 It has civil applications in the fields of marine archaeology, renewables, and offshore oil and gas.

 In March 2022, the U.S. Navy selected the REMUS 300 as its next generation small UUV (SUUV).
 As of 2024, the system was also being adopted by the Royal Navy's Mine and Threat Exploitation Group.